 At this point, everyone who is anyone has chimed in with a misinformed hot take on the riot in Charlottesville.
 I’ve done my share on Gab about it, but I thought a full post was a better way to make myself clear on the subject.
 A feature of outsider politics is that every event requires a response.
 It becomes a way for everyone to position themselves in relation to everyone else.
 For instance RamZPaul is out reminding everyone that he does not like Richard Spencer, using Charlottesville as a jumping off point.

 That said, you can be sure that many of the CivNats and Buckley Cons were rushing to their nearest liberal and begging them for forgiveness.
 Poor old Gavin McInnes wore himself out telling his friends on the Left that his PoofBerry group disavowed everyone they were told to disavow.
-Obviously I enjoy mocking Captain Buttplug more than I should, but he has a big audience.
+Obviously I enjoy mocking this more than I should, but he has a big audience.
 He and the other accommodationist types have a lot of influence and they are using this to fund raise and hurt our thing.

-You learn more from failure than success, but success does offer good lessons.
+You learn more from failure than success, but success does offer lessons.
 The Friday night torch light march into the park was a smashing success.
 It was clever and original.
 It also showed a high level of discipline.
 That was the sort of thing that you do when you know the system is willing to use any means necessary to stop you.
 You get creative and use their weight against them.
 The cops and politicians did not see it coming so they could not get their goons out of the flophouses to smash it up.

 That’s not what happened and it is a good lesson for our side.
 The cops lied about their intentions and the politicians lied too.
 Cops are mostly guys who like pushing people around and they are not giving up that privilege for anything.
 They would mace a nursery school if their bosses ordered it.
 In all future dealings with the cops, the underlying assumption must be that the cops are lying.
 Security needs to be designed with the assumption that the cops are working with the other side.
-Charlottesville is the proof of it.

 Tomorrow, the struggle continues.